MyNameIsTrez/tiny-json-parser-in-c/README.md

 There were two problems with it:
 1. It didn't give the user control over how the memory was allocated.
 2. Whenever `json_parse()` was called, its static arrays would be reset.
 This meant that calling the function a second time would overwrite the previous call's JSON result.
 This was fine if you didn't need to open more than one JSON file at a time, though.
-Or the user could just manually copy the arrays containing the JSON data.
+But even if you did, you could just manually copy around the arrays containing the JSON data.

 ## Running the tests